 The device driver DDV05 utilizes the block mode read capabilities of an HP264X or 262X terminal.
-At boot-up time the device driver reads the terminal straps.
-The strappings may vary between character, block line, or block page mode.
-The character mode is a normal read operation, with a carriage return or CNTL-D indicating an end-of-record.
-A carriage return denotes an end-of-record in the block line mode, while a record separator denotes an end-of-record in the block page mode.
-Prior to every read request, the device driver instructs the interface driver to write a DCl allowing the softkeys to be read.
+At boot-up time the device driver reads The strappings may vary between character, block the terminal straps. mode.
+The character mode is a normal line, or block page CNTL-D indicating operation, with a carriage return or A carriage return denotes an end-of-record in end-of-record. block line mode, while a record separator denotes an end-of-record in the block page mode.
+Prior to every read request, the device driver instructs the interface driver to write a DC1 allowing the softkeys to be read.